nwhitehead/shareprompts/README.md

 application id and everything.
 From within the extension we can access `chrome.identity` and request authentication tokens.
 The scopes are controlled by the manifest file.
 These tokens are full "access tokens".
-I don't see a way to just get id tokens.
+I don't see a way to just get id tokens (why???)

 To validate access tokens, I use:

     https://www.googleapis.com/oauth2/v1/tokeninfo?access_token=...

 For the website, there are some Google Identity Services for Web components.
-Basically you load the Google Client API JavaScript and set up a `div` with some fields and it will make it a nice "Sign in with Google" button.
+This uses Google Client API JavaScript and shows a "Sign in with Google" button.
 The result of this flow is an id token.

 To validate the id token you need the Google public keys.
 Google keys are in JWKS (JSON Web Key Set) format at: